Q-Net: Queue Length Estimation via Kalman-based Neural Networks: Q-Net state-space formulation

-We do not treat noise covariances as fixed or known; instead, $Q_t$ and $\mathbf{R}_t$ are treated as time-varying and learnable parameters.
-The covariance of state variable and measurements are denoted as $\Sigma_t$ and $\mathbf{S}_t$.
-A summary of the notations used throughout this paper is provided in Table \ref{tab:notation}.
+We do not treat noise covariances as fixed or known; instead, $Q_t$ and $\mathbf{R}_t$ are modeled as time-varying quantities, whose effects on the Kalman gain are learned from data.
+The state variance and measurement covariance are denoted respectively by $\Sigma_t$ and $\mathbf{S}_t$.
+Table~\ref{tab:notation} summarizes the notation used throughout the paper.